aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/settablepivotglobalizationsettings/_index.md

 ```

 Gets the text for specified protected name.

+**Remarks**

 In Ms Excel, some names are not allowed to be used as the name of PivotFields in PivotTable.
 They are different in different region, user may specify them explicitly according to the used region.

 **Parameters:**
 | Parameter | Type | Description |